 According to Pew Research, every 8 out of 10 Americans use mobile applications for making a shopping purchase.

-Huge brands like H&M, Starbucks, and Walmart use eCommerce mobile applications for connecting easily with their audience and serving them with efficiency.
+Huge brands like H&M, Starbucks, and Walmart use eCommerce mobile applications to connect easily with their audience and serve them with efficiency.

 E-commerce has always been an advantageous platform and with the Covid-19 outbreak, the buzz around eCommerce increased all over the world.

 The recent explosion in online interest has created amazing opportunities for all the sellers out there and today we will discuss how to leverage those opportunities and tip the profit scales to your side.

 As you know, skills, require dedicated eCommerce developers who ensure your eCommerce business runs smoothly and efficiently and that is why I am here with my key considerations that would help you while setting up your eCommerce startup.

 So, let’s dig in!

 1. Your Idea

 Your idea is like a base for your business foundation!